Frequently Asked Questions

 Items cannot be cancelled as we want to guarantee the fastest possible delivery so that no one has to wait.
 The same applies to changes in orders.
 However, a return is possible at any time if you do not like the products, if they do not fit or if you would like another product.

 You will receive an e-mail from us when the return has been received, checked and accepted.
 We will then transfer the amount back to the original payment method.

 So as not to keep you waiting long, we usually process the orders immediately.
-If you order until 12 o'clock (Mo-Fr), the goods are usually shipped the same day.
-So you can expect a maximum delivery time of 3 working days.
-Currently we ship all over Europe with DPD or DHL, you can choose which one you prefer when ordering.
+If you order until 11 am Mountain Time (Mon. - Fri.), the goods are usually shipped the same day.
+So you can expect a delivery time of approximately 5 working days.
+Currently we ship the US (incl.
+Alaska and Hawaii) with FedEx.

 In this case you can give up a normal return.
 We ask you to make a note on the return note and fill the formular in completely.
 It is important that the return note is inside the package or stuck on the package so that we can accept the return.
 Then you can order your desired product again.

 Please note that the delivered products can be returned within 30 days.

 In this case we ask you to simply return the product and reorder your desired product.
 We will refund the amount to your original payment method after receipt and verification of the shipment.